Locals’ favorite stops for adventure, beautiful views and perfect picnics

 Trail Description: There are a few ways you can hike this trail.
 I’ll describe two of them here.

-- The first is an out and back hike in Waterworks Canyon, which is the more mellow route (I’ve done this with my kiddos in a pack as well as with them hiking on their own for a good chunk of the mileage).
+- The first is an out-and-back hike in Waterworks Canyon, which is the more mellow route (I’ve done this with my kiddos in a pack as well as with them hiking on their own for a good chunk of the mileage).
 This trail stays in the gut, or valley, of the canyon as it makes its way up toward the ridge line.
 Wildlife is abundant.
-We’ve seen everything from bighorn sheep to elk to all sorts of birds.
-In the warmer months, I have seen my share of rattlesnakes.
+We’ve seen everything from bighorn sheep and elk to all sorts of birds.
+In the warmer months, you may see rattlesnakes.
 (On a hot day, I walk with a snake stick or hiking poles so that I can calmly keep my distance from them if we encounter one.
-You can also avoid snakes by going on cooler days and also by starting your adventure early in the morning when the trail is in the shade).
+You can also avoid snakes by going on cooler days or by starting your adventure early in the morning when the trail is in the shade.
 The colors of the shrubbery and trees on this trail in the fall is absolutely stunning.
 There are a plethora of snack and picnic spots in the canyon that would be perfect, but if you can make it up to the ridge line, views of the valley will be awaiting you.

 Sheep Lake – Chinook Pass